junxit/us-congress-bills-116/bill.md

     - **(B)** has been recommended for the pilot program under this section by a qualified health care provider or clinical team based on the medical judgment that the veteran may potentially benefit from participating; and
     - **(C)** agrees to successfully complete training provided by an eligible organization that receives a grant under this section.
   - **(2)** *Relationship to participation in other program* Veterans may participate in the pilot program in conjunction with the compensated work therapy program of the Department of Veterans Affairs.
-  - **(3)** *Continuing eligibility requirement* To remain eligible to participate in the program, a veteran shall see the health care provider or clinical team of the Department of Veterans Affairs treating the veteran for PTSD at least once every six months to determine, based on a clinical evaluation of efficacy, whether the veteran continues to benefit from the program.
+  - **(3)** *Continuing eligibility requirement* To remain eligible to participate in the program, a veteran shall see the health care provider or clinical team of the Department of Veterans Affairs treating the veteran for PTSD at least once every 6 months to determine, based on a clinical evaluation of efficacy, whether the veteran continues to benefit from the program.
 - **(e)** *Collection of data* In carrying out this section, the Secretary shall—
   - **(1)** develop metrics and other appropriate means to measure, with respect to veterans participation in the program, the improvement in psychosocial function and therapeutic compliance of such veterans and changes with respect to the dependence on prescription narcotics and psychotropic medication of such veterans;
   - **(2)** establish processes to document and track the progress of such veterans under the program in terms of the benefits and improvements noted as a result of the program; and
-  - **(3)** in addition, the Secretary shall continue to collect these data over the course of five years for each veteran who has continued with the dog he or she has personally trained.
+  - **(3)** in addition, the Secretary shall continue to collect these data over the course of 5 years for each veteran who has continued with the dog he or she has personally trained.
 - **(f)** *GAO briefing and study*
-  - **(1)** *Briefing* Not later than one year after the date of the commencement of the pilot program under subsection (a), the Comptroller General of the United States shall provide to the Committees on Veterans’ Affairs of the House of Representatives and the Senate a briefing on the methodology established for the program.
+  - **(1)** *Briefing* Not later than 1 year after the date of the commencement of the pilot program under subsection (a), the Comptroller General of the United States shall provide to the Committees on Veterans’ Affairs of the House of Representatives and the Senate a briefing on the methodology established for the program.
   - **(2)** *Report* Not later than 270 days after the date on which the program terminates, the Comptroller General shall submit to the committees specified in paragraph (1) a report on the program.
 Such report shall include an evaluation of the approach and methodology used for the program with respect to—
     - **(A)** helping veterans with severe PTSD return to civilian life;
     - **(B)** relevant metrics, including reduction in metrics such as reduction in scores under the PTSD check-list (PCL–5), improvement in psychosocial function, and therapeutic compliance; and